A Mums Perspective

 Because your brain is wired differently.
 You’re acting differently and you’re acting crazy because you’re on drugs.
 Yeah.
 And it’s just like that when your guts are messed up, then the food is acting like drugs in your system.
 So we just stop that and suddenly you’re better.

 Wow, that’s amazing.
 So how so your daughter Was 12 months old when you realized there was something not going right?
 And she was diagnosed with autism.
 And how much longer did it take before she no longer had the diagnosis of autism?

 Cara Comini 7:13

 She was diagnosed at four and she lost her diagnosis at five and a half.
 We started the gaps diet psychology syndrome diet at age three.
 And then it took a good solid two years to see that much progress.

 Wow.
 Okay, so within two years of her short life, she went from having a diagnosis of autism to losing her diagnosis as you put it of autism.
 So the doctors wouldn’t tell you that she was autistic anymore.

 Yeah, no, she still has learning disabilities.
-And so we still still do get tested every year two years.
+And so we still do get tested every year for two years.
 And But no, she’s not at all on the autistic spectrum.
-And she wasn’t like Asperger’s or high functioning autism.
-She was like, opening closing doors all the time and not sleeping and screaming all the time.
+And she wasn’t like Asperger’s or high-functioning autism.
+She was like, opening and closing doors all the time and not sleeping and screaming all the time.
 Like we couldn’t go to the store.